ghdz89/getting-started-gilberto/README.md

 12. On the next page, check at least 1 account.
 Click "Continue" to proceed.

 13. On the next page, check the terms and conditions checkbox.
-Click "Connect account information."
+Click "Connect account information".

 14. Link will connect the account at the OAuth bank, prompt you to continue, and then redirect you back to the home page.